|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by Consolidated at San Diego during 1941.
-Delivered to the U.S. Army.
+Built by Consolidated Aircraft Corporation at San Diego.
+During 1941, delivered to the U.S. Army Air Force (USAAF) as B-24A Liberator serial number 40-2370.
 Assigned to Ferrying Command based at Bolling Field.
-Prewar, painted in neutrality markings with a large U.S. flag on the side of the nose.
-Nicknamed "Arabian Knight" painted in cursive below the cockpit.
+Prewar, painted in neutrality markings with a large U.S. flag on both sides of the nose.
+Nicknamed "Arabian Knight" in cursive below the cockpit.

-Airfield A6M2 Zeros of the 3rd Kōkūtai set this bomber on fire during their first strafing pass and soon afterwards the fully fueled bomber exploded and was destroyed on the runway.
+On March 3, 1942 parked at Broome Airfield fully fueled during the Japanese air raid against Broome.
+While parked on the runway, strafed by A6M2 Zeros of the 3rd Kōkūtai that set the bomber on fire after their first pass and soon afterwards exploded and was destroyed on the runway.

 The Greatest Battle page 159

-Everyday A Nightmare page 327-329
+Everyday A Nightmare (2010) pages 327-329

-Oz@War - 3 March 1942 Japanese air raid on Broome incorrectly listed as "Arabian Nights" 40-2370
+Oz@War - 3 March 1942 Japanese air raid on Broome incorrectly listed as "Arabian Nights" [sic Arabian Night] 40-2370